-The Board has overall responsibility for managing or supervising the management of the business and affairs of Athabasca.
+The Board has overall responsibility for overseeing the management of the business and affairs of Athabasca.
 The Board has adopted a written mandate that summarizes, among other things, the Board's duties and responsibilities.
 A copy of the mandate is attached as Appendix A to this Circular.